 Make sure you research potential investments, monitor the market closely and eventually get round to investing - as you don’t want the cash to sit there for a prolonged period earning little to no interest.

-Some investors have a preference for actively managed funds, while others like passive investments - such as exchange-traded funds (ETFs) and index funds that track the market.
+Some investors prefer actively managed funds, while others prefer passive investments, such as exchange-traded funds (ETFs) and index funds that track the market.
 Most investment platforms offer both and savers can opt for a combination of the two.

 If you have a strong bias towards passives, you may consider the Vanguard Investor platform.
 It has a competitive annual account fee but only offers Vanguard funds.
-Check out our independent Vanguard review for more information or alternatively, if you want to invest in other funds as well as Vanguard, take a look at Interactive Investor.
-Also, you should take a look at InvestEngine, a platform that allows you to invest in over 500 ETFs for free.
-Robo-advisers tend to invest in passive funds, which helps to keep costs down.
+Be mindful that Vanguard has recently introduced a minimum fee of £4 per month for its DIY products and so if you only have a small amount to invest then there are cheaper alternatives.
+Check out our Best Alternatives to Vanguard article for more information.
+If you want to invest in other funds as well as Vanguard, take a look at Interactive Investor.
+Also, you should take a look at Freetrade, a platform that allows you to invest in over 7,600 individual stocks and over 1,000 mutual funds for free.
+Digital wealth managers tend to invest in passive funds, which helps to keep costs down.

 Step 5) Account settings